Some thoughts from an LP adult perspective . . .

-If you do happen to frequently witness disabled placard abuse or fraud, you may be interested in the Handicapped Fraud site.
+If you do happen to frequently witness disabled placard abuse or fraud, you may be interested in the Parking Mobility site.
 They have fun sticky notes to place on cars who are obvious abusers in addition to the ability to leave a report with their License plate number on the website.

 I was just giving a talk to soon to be teachers.
 One of the students told me her cousin has achondropasia and had been recently hit by a car.
 He had 2 broken legs and pelvis.
 The driver said she just did not see him Great post.